Skip to main content

 Step 2: Voice & Transcription

-Transcriber (Speech-to-Text) — This is how the agent hears the caller.
+Step 2 is about how the agent sounds and how it hears.
+These three settings have a direct impact on the customer experience, pick them carefully.
+Transcriber (Speech-to-Text) This is how the agent hears the caller.
+The transcriber converts spoken audio into text in real time, which is then passed to the LLM.
 Accuracy here is non-negotiable: if the agent mishears the caller, the entire response will be wrong.
 Pick a transcriber optimized for your language and the typical accents of your customers.
-Voice (Text-to-Speech) — How your agent sounds.
+The platform supports multiple engines, and the available options will be filtered based on the language you chose in Step 1.
+Voice (Text-to-Speech) How your agent sounds.
 Pick a voice that matches your brand and use case:

 • Warm and friendly for customer support and care